-Recently, Toronto’s live music scene has taken a hit with a few more venues shutting down, which only adds to the attraction of seeking them out now.
-With a few days in Toronto, I had to be methodical about where to dine and live music venues to attend, but here are a few options to try the next time you are in town.
+Toronto’s live music scene has taken a hit with many music venues shutting down, which is sad.
+I only had a few days in Toronto, so I needed to be methodical about where to dine and where to catch live music.
+Here’s where I started.

-As noted by Thrillist, Huffington Post Canada, and others as one of Toronto’s Best New Restaurants of 2016, the Three Hands serves up an eclectic mix of tasty Caribbean-infused comfort food, lite bites and wicked drinks.
+Thrillist, Huffington Post Canada, and others tagged this as one of Toronto’s Best New Restaurants of 2016.
+The Three Hands serves up an eclectic mix of tasty Caribbean-infused comfort food, lite bites and wicked drinks.
 It’s really more of a bar with fusion dining options and live music.

-Here you’ll find Jerk Octopus Salad, crunchy Buttermilk Fried Chicken, Death Mango Wings, Collard Green Poutine and my favorite, the Beet Salad, which is roasted beets, Arugula, Radish, placed on top of tangy whipped Goat’s Cheese sauce and topped with Fried Shallots and a Honey Vinaigrette.
+They serve Jerk Octopus Salad, crunchy Buttermilk Fried Chicken, Death Mango Wings and Collard Green Poutine.
+My favorite is the Beet Salad.
+It has roasted beets, Arugula, Radish, a whipped Goat’s Cheese sauce and topped with Fried Shallots and a Honey Vinaigrette.
 Yumminess at $9, so a steal!

-The three Wilson siblings run the Three Hands and the lovely Taryn kept me company while I dined at the bar.
-Nibbles are available until 2a and it’s a great place for lunch, dinner and drinks with a variety of live entertainment depending on the night.
+The three Wilson siblings run the Three Hands, and sister Taryn kept me company while I dined at the bar.
+Nibbles are available until 2a.
+It’s a great place for lunch, dinner and drinks with a variety of live entertainment depending on the night.

-That evening at the Three Hands, I had the chance to see local Toronto soul-flutist, Jef Kearns.
+That evening, I had the chance to see local Toronto soul-flutist, Jef Kearns.
 As flute was my instrument growing up, I was quite intrigued to hear this guy play live.
 I was introduced to his music only six months ago and simply lucked out that he was playing when I was in town.
 His music is billed as a mix of R&B, Hip Hop and soul flute.
 Seriously?
 Who knew?
 Soul and Flute, or R&B and flute?
 Not likely.
-But once he started playing, it made me immediately want to pick up the flute again and start where I left off!
+But once he started playing, it made me immediately want to pick up the flute again.

 His albums, On the Level, Soulfisticated and The Flute can all be downloaded here.
 His tune, “Hazy”, from The Flute, hit #1 Best Seller “Soul Jazz” and “Contemporary R&B” on Amazon with more than 100,000 downloads.
-Take a listen to the clips below that I shot and look out for future events.
-You won’t be disappointed.
-Ironically, I later discovered Taryn, behind the bar at the Three Hands, is the dancer in Kearns’ new video for N2U (In to You).
+I later discovered Taryn is the dancer in Kearns’ new video for N2U (In to You).
 Sweet!
 Entrance is free.

-For a bit of, ‘South of the Border’, head to Toronto’s Distillery District where you will find El Catrin Mexican Restaurant.
-Living in Europe, I hadn’t had Mexican in years.
+For a bit of, ‘South of the Border’, head to Toronto’s Distillery District.
+El Catrin Mexican Restaurant is there with great Mexican fare.
+I hadn’t had Mexican in years and this wasn’t too bad.
 And while this restaurant has received mixed reviews, I was quite impressed with the variety on the menu and the general atmosphere.
 You can enjoy small bites, big salads, Mexican eggs, house specialties, marinated fish, tacos, tortas and burritos.

-This place has one of the best outdoor fire pits in town, which is out front on their enormous patio.
-It was a freezing day and while the fire was lit, no one dared to stand out in the elements – well, except for me.
+This place has one of the best outdoor fire pits in town.
+It was freezing that day and while the fire was lit, no one dared to stand out in the elements – well, except for me.
 I’m a sucker for a fireplace and my Wisconsin blood could take it.

 Dinner at The Drake appears to be THEE place to see and be seen.
-It’s set inside a modern, boutique hotel originally from the late 1800s, and it took the concierge 30 minutes to get a reservation.
+It’s set inside a quaint, boutique hotel originally from the late 1800s.
+It took the concierge 30 minutes to get a reservation!
 This place is always hopping.
 Always!
 In fact, I tried to book the hotel and there were no rooms for a 2-week period!
 And no wonder, it’s been listed numerous times in Fodor’s Top 100 Hotels Worldwide!

 I invited a friend to come with and we scored a cushy booth where we could see everything going on around us.
-We started with Edamame with tea salt and lime for $8 ($6USD), and then dug into a large-portioned Mac + Cheese served with artichokes, mushrooms, hazelnuts, sage, nutmeg and cheddar cheese, for $24 ($18USD), then pigged-out on a Cauli Burger – Cauliflower with spicy cashew aioli, beets, radish and coriander.
+We started with Edamame with tea salt and lime for $8 ($6USD).
+Then dug into a large-portioned Mac + Cheese served with artichokes, mushrooms, hazelnuts, sage, nutmeg and cheddar cheese, for $24 ($18USD).
+We went on to have a Cauli Burger – Cauliflower with spicy cashew aioli, beets, radish and coriander.
 It was simply too much and there was more than enough for a doggy bag.
 You won’t go home hungry.
-Cauli was $19 ($14USD)
+Cauli was $19 ($14USD).

 Evening Entertainment at the Drake Hotel

-C’est What Brewpub & Restaurant: Come for the craft beer and stay for the fireplace and brilliant staff!
+C’est What is a Brewpub & Restaurant.
+Come for the craft beer and stay for the fireplace and brilliant staff!
 What a fab locale, and if you weren’t paying attention you’d walk right by.
-This underground sprawl is best know for hosting Toronto’s Beer Week for more than 25 years, and offers 42 craft beers on tap.
-It boasts some of the best comfort food, wine and original music.
+This underground sprawl is best know for hosting Toronto’s Beer Week.
+It’s been going on for more than 25 years, and they have 42 craft beers on tap.
+They have some of the best comfort food, wine and original music in town.

-But it was the Poutine that got me.
+It was the Poutine that got me.
 I had only heard of Poutine a few days earlier at the Three Hands and was a bit skeptical.
-But who knew the Canadians could take, what, for me, was a Wisconsin staple, cheese curds, and turn it into a dirty-sounding French word that you eat!
+But who knew the Canadians could take cheese curds and turn it into a dirty-sounding French word that you eat!

-Cheese curds are actually very popular in Quebec, and what a treat this was.
-Poutine was born in Quebec in the 50’s and is considered national fast food.
-French fries are the base with a meat or vegetable gravy poured on top, then topped with cheese curds that get all melty, with a sprinkle of shallots or fried onions on top.
+Cheese curds are actually very popular in Quebec, and this was a treat.
+Poutine began in Quebec in the 50’s and is their national fast food.
+French fries are the base and a meat or vegetable gravy is poured on top.
+The cheese curds go on top and they get all melty.
+Top it off with a sprinkle of shallots or fried onions.
 Some add bacon, as if it isn’t calorific enough.
 Go on an empty stomach.
 This is heavy and was really glad I tried it.
-It was excellent and reasonably priced at $10CAD (USD?).
+It was excellent and only $7.50.

-I arrived for lunch, and it was quiet.
+I came for lunch, and it was quiet.
 By the time I left there wasn’t a seat available.
-This is a great after-work hangout for downtown folks, and since the Canadians are so friendly, it was easy to make several new friends by the time I left.
+This is a great after-work hangout for downtown folks, and since the Canadians are so friendly, it was easy to make new friends by the time I left.

 The super-friendly bar staff seemed to know just when my glass needed refilling.
 Jovial ambiance and staff are A++ attentive.
 They have a pool room and offer live entertainment most night either free or on a ‘pay-what-you-can’ basis.
 Check out their lineup.